The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 For the SR/IRR sources that lack Gaia data but have complete 2MASS photometry, we use the following criteria for classification.
 Variables are assigned the red giant class if they have $J-K_s>1.1$ mag and $J<10$ mag.
 Variables are given the GCAS classification if $J-K_s<1.1$ mag and $J-H<0.2$ mag.
 Variables are assigned the YSO VSX class if they have $J-K_s>1.1$ mag and $J>10$ mag OR $J-K_s<1.1$ mag and $J-H>0.2$ mag.
 If these sources have WISE photometry, we implement the additional criteria of $W1-W2>0.15$.
 Sources with $W1-W2<0.15$ are classified as VAR variables.
 Any other sources that do not specifically fall into these classes are also assigned the VAR classification.

-Variables that are classified as red giants with periods $P>5$ d and with at least two cycles in the ASAS-SN light curve are classified as semi-regular (SR) variables.
-Those that do not meet this criteria or have no period are classified as a red irregular variables (L).
-Variables that fall into the red giant region meeting the periodicity criteria defined above are classified as SRD variables if $W_{RP}<-5$ mag, $J-K_s<1.1$ mag, and $G_{BP}-G_{RP}<2$ mag.
+To further refine the periods of the sources classified as red giants, we re-run the GLS periodogram in the restricted range $5\leq P \leq\,t_{\rm base}$ days, where $t_{base}$ is the time baseline of the ASAS-SN light curve.
+The resulting best GLS period is assigned to each variable.
+Periodic variables are classified as semi-regular (SR) variables while the sources that have no period are classified as a red irregular variables (L).
+Periodic variables that fall into the red giant region are classified as SRD variables if $W_{RP}<-5$ mag, $J-K_s<1.1$ mag, and $G_{BP}-G_{RP}<2$ mag.

 Variables need to meet the following criteria in order to be classified as GCAS variables: $J-K_s<1.1$ mag, $G_{BP}-G_{RP}<1.4$ mag, $J-H<0.5$ mag and $A>0.25$ mag.
 If they have $J-K_s>1.1$ mag and $G_{BP}-G_{RP}>1.4$ mag, they are classified using the criteria defined for red giants.
 The remainder of the sources in this region are assigned an uncertainty flag (i.e., GCAS:).